George Eure, 6th Baron Eure

 He inherited the title in 1652 from his cousin William Eure, 5th Baron Eure.
 The previous heir-presumptive, Sir William Eure, a colonel in the Royalist army who died fighting at the Battle of Marston Moor, is sometimes wrongly stated to have succeeded as 6th Baron.

 Mark Noble suggests that as George was not wealthy, he chose the side which was evidently the most powerful.
-Though he was a peer of the realm, he did not think it beneath him, to sit in the house of commons, as a member for Yorkshire, he accepted a nomination to the Barebones Parliament called by Oliver Cromwell in 1653, and was elected to parliament for the East Riding of that county in the First Protectorate Parliament 1654, and he was elected in 1656 as an MP to the North Riding for the Second Protectorate Parliament.
-Cromwell, therefore, could not do less than place Eure in his house of lords; he long survived the restoration, and sat in the restored House of Lords.
+Though he was a Peer of the Realm, he did not think it beneath him to sit in the House of Commons as a member for Yorkshire.
+He accepted a nomination to the Barebones Parliament called by Oliver Cromwell in 1653, was elected in 1654 for the East Riding of that county to the First Protectorate Parliament, and was elected in 1656 for the North Riding to the Second Protectorate Parliament.
+Cromwell, therefore, could not do less than place Eure in his "House of Lords".
+Eure survived the Restoration and long afterwards, and sat in the restored House of Lords.

-George Eure died a bachelor in 1672; and was succeeded by his brother Ralph, lord Eure, who joined with the Duke of Monmouth, and others, in petitioning Charles II against the Roman Catholics in, 1680-1; and, Mark Noble thought, was one of those who had the courage to present James Duke of York, as a popish recusant.
+George Eure died a bachelor in 1672.

+He was succeeded by his brother Ralph, Lord Eure, who joined with the Duke of Monmouth and others in petitioning Charles II against the Roman Catholics in 1680–1; and ― in the view of Mark Noble ― was one of those who had the courage to accuse James Duke of York of being a "popish" recusant.
 With Ralph's death, without issue, in 1690, the title became extinct.

-Another of the brothers was Samual Eure, esq. a colonel in the royal army, and a compounder upon that account for his estate.
+Another of the brothers was Samual Eure, Esq., a colonel in the royal army, and a compounder upon that account for his estate.